AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/checkbox-group.md

     * **Delete** - Tap or click to delete the option of a checkbox .
     * **Rearrange** - Tap or click and drag to rearrange the order of the panels.

-* **Bind Reference** - This option allows you to bind the component to the form schema on form submission.
+* **Bind Reference** - This option allows you to link an Adaptive Form field to the form schema.
+When user enters any value in a linked field of an Adaptive Form that value also appears in the associated schema.

 * **Data type of submitted value** - This option specifies the data type of the value sent when any option is selected.
 If the **data type of submitted value** is set to `Number` and you add string data to **Data Value** ​​on the **Options** tab, the screen displays a `Value type mismatch` error message.